storage systems FARM. STORAGE. Give reasons for the storage of farm produce.

 2. Dry properly before storing.
 Grains should be 14% moisture content before storing.
 This can determined by putting some of the grains in a dry, clean bottle and adding some quantity of table salt.

-The bottle is shaken to mix up the salt with the grains and left over night. if the stick together they have not dried properly.
+The bottle is shaken to mix up the salt with the grains and left overnight. if they stick together they have not dried properly.

-3. Construct store with concrete floor and metal roof.
+3. Construct a store with a concrete floor and metal roof.
 Stout be insect and rat-proof.

 4. Provide ventilation in the store.

-5. Fumigate store alter removing old stock and before bringing in new ones.
+5. Fumigate the store by removing old stock before bringing in new ones.

 6. Provide raised platforms for the grain bags.
 Bags should milled on the ground or floor.